emilydrakesmith/Marty-Smith-Personal-Homepage/README.md

 For an easy time reading the code files I recommend using a code viewer that wraps at no less than 160 characters.

 # Future Plans
+### Major
+* Rebuild website from the ground up, likely using Gatsby.
+* Utilize a dark scheme with higher-contract color choices.

+### Minor
 * Wrap text around & below an image as screen size changes.
 * Replace social media text links with graphics.
-* I can clean up the CSS a lot by using more div containers and id tags.
+* I can clean up the CSS a lot by using more `div` containers and `id` attribute tags.
 * Make different sections of the website switch to desktop variants at different widths.
 * Lock the header section when scrolling.
+* Left-justify text for portfolio items which are picture-right.

 # Contribute